Survey of Gravitationally-lensed Objects in HSC Imaging (SuGOHI). VIII. New galaxy-scale lenses from the HSC SSP: Data

 \subsection{BOSS Spectroscopy}

 We pre-select objects to apply our search methodology to using spectroscopic data from the Baryon Oscillation Spectroscopic Survey (BOSS; \cite{dawson+2013}), a component of the Sloan Digital Sky Survey III (SDSS-III; \cite{eisenstein+2011}).
-The BOSS sample consists primarily of luminous red galaxies (LRGs) out to a redshift of $z \lesssim 0.7$, which are the most massive galaxies and therefore are the most likely galaxies to be strong lenses.
+The BOSS sample consists primarily of luminous red galaxies (LRGs) out to a redshift of $z \lesssim 0.7$.
 The redshifts used in this study come from Data Release 15 \citep{aguado+2019}.
+In principle, this search could be scaled up to any input catalog of objects, with or without spectroscopic redshifts.
+We use the BOSS LRG sample because these are the most massive galaxies, and therefore are more likely to be strong lenses due to their large lensing cross-section, as well as the fact that they have existing spectroscopy that could be valuable for follow-up.